Bonding & Split Cage

 • Eating next to each other across the divide.

 When you’re ready to introduce the Gerbils, swop them one last time 2 hours before the barrier lift, so that no Gerbil has dominated a side of the tank for more than 24 hours.
-Lift the divide, but be ready to separate if there are any aggressive signs.
-Make sure you are wearing heavy duty gardening gloves to avoid getting bitten.
-You may see your Gerbils ‘boxing’ (batting at each other on their front paws), don’t worry, this is totally normal behaviour, as is light chasing, and squabbles.
+When you’re ready, lift the divide.
+Another method is just before barrier lift, mix the bedding/nests together on one side (with gloves so no human scent transfer) and when you lift the barrier put it back down once they are both in the smaller area, so there’s less to be territorial over.
+Make sure you are wearing heavy duty gardening gloves to avoid getting bitten and be prepared to immediately separate if necessary.
+You may see your Gerbils ‘boxing’ (batting at each other on their front paws), don’t worry, this is totally normal behaviour, as is intense sniffing, light chasing, and squabbles.
 Grooming is a very positive sign, as is snuggling up together and being relaxed.
 Do not take your eyes off them for the first 3 hours, and put aside a day to monitor your Gerbils.
 Once your Gerbils are sleeping together, success, your Gerbils have bonded!

 Your Gerbils have bonded, what now?

 If the bond is successful, keep their set up exactly as is it for 2 days, do not introduce anything else except food and toilet roll sheets for so they can create their own nesting.
-Carefully add neutral items, i.e. Day 3 a Sandbath, Day 4 a Nest Box, Day 5 a chew toy, Day 6 a wheel etc. Slowly build up the items and the substrate depth over the next 2 weeks.
+Carefully add neutral items, i.e. Day 3 a Sand bath (flat tray/dish, nothing with an entrance), Day 4 a chew toy, Day 5 a nest box, Day 6 a wheel etc. Slowly build up the items and the substrate depth over the next 2 weeks.
 You don’t want to introduce change too quickly.
+If any items create territorial behaviour and squabbles then temporarily remove it.
 Do not clean them out until their next clean out date.
 Please see our page on cleaning.

 Your Gerbils are NOT bonding, what now?

-However, if you see a Gerbil constantly chasing the other without doing anything else (eating, grooming or digging), or forcing the other to bang against the enclosure in an attempt get away, or side-arching (arching up to making themselves appear larger), you will need to intervene.
-If you see two Gerbils attempted to lock into a “Death Ball”, which is a fast and furious attack, where they will be attempting to bite each other, you must separate immediately (wearing gardening gloves).
-All is not lost, we have successfully bonded Gerbils for life, after a quick separation before a full scale “death ball” could break out, so repeat the bonding process above for a minimum of another week (ideally two), and give your Gerbils more time to bond.
+However, if you see a Gerbil constantly chasing the other without doing anything else (eating, grooming or digging), or forcing the other to bang against the enclosure in an attempt get away, or side-arching (arching up to making themselves appear larger like a cat would), you will need to be prepared for escalation and to intervene.
+If you see two Gerbils attempted to lock into a “Death Ball”, which is a fast and furious attack, where they will be locked together and attempting to bite each other, this is where you must separate immediately (wearing gardening gloves).
+All is not lost, we have successfully bonded Gerbils for life, after a quick separation at the start of a “Death Ball”, so repeat the bonding process above for a minimum of another week (ideally two), and give your Gerbils more time to bond.
 If the Gerbils continue to fight after 2-3+ attempts, you have a rare situation where the Gerbils may never bond, and you will need to look for new partners.

 Important: If any Gerbils are injured, i.e. blood has been drawn, please make sure they are taken to the vet who can clean their wounds and give you the appropriate pain killers and anti-biotics.

-Mandy & Clare 3 year old bonded females
+Mandy & Clare 3 year old females who bonded after the first barrier lift (2.5 weeks)

 Raven & Fifi older bonded females

-Yuki & Kyo bonded 2 year old males, who attempted to fight after their first barrier lift, then bonded for life after the second.
+Yuki & Kyo bonded 2 year old males, who were vicious through the mesh initially, death balled after their first barrier lift (2 weeks), then bonded harmoniously for life after the second lift (1.5 weeks later)